m3g/ComplexMixturesExamples/Polyacrylamide_in_DMF/README.md

 The step by step of this example is split into running the MDDF calculation, in the [compute_mddf.jl](./compute_mddf.jl) file, and extracting the information and plotting, in the [plots.jl](./plots.jl) file.

-The trajectory file, required to run the `compute_mddf.jl` script, is available [here - 275Mb](https://drive.google.com/file/d/1ug43ncCLsBATaJrT9zlbaqK6AORVvhhx/view?usp=sharing).
+The trajectory file, required to run the `compute_mddf.jl` script, is available [here - 275Mb](https://drive.google.com/file/d/1ug43ncCLsBATaJrT9zlbaqK6AORVvhhx/view?usp=sharing), and should be saved in the `Test/trajectories` directory.
+The scripts

 The `plots.jl` script can be executed from the results saved in this repository.

 ## Minimum-distance distribution function and KB integral